mohamedalchorbaji/Capstone-1/README.md

 # Capstone-1
-my project is about Surf shop that sells surf boards, there is three main page about us page, home, product page, login page and checkout page
+      my project is about Surf shop that sells surf boards, there is five page about us page, home, product page, login page and checkout page

 ## these are the images and videos